List of historical states of Italy

-Italy, up until its unification in 1861, was a conglomeration of city-states, republics, and other independent entities.
+Italy, up until its unification in 1861, was a conglomeration of city-states, republics, and other political entities.
 The following is a list of the various Italian states during that period.
 Following the fall of the Western Roman Empire and the arrival of the Middle Ages (in particular from the 11th century), the Italian Peninsula was divided into numerous states.
 Many of these states consolidated into major political units that balanced the power on the Italian Peninsula: the Papal States, the Venetian Republic, the Republic of Florence, the Duchy of Milan, the Kingdom of Naples and the Kingdom of Sicily.
 Unlike all the other Italian states of the medieval and early modern period, the republics of Venice and Genoa, thanks to their maritime power, went beyond territorial conquests within the Italian Peninsula, conquering various regions across the Mediterranean and Black Seas.